Kabhi Alvida Naa Kehna: Legacy

 Kabhi Alvida Naa Kehna has gained recognition over time for its thematic boldness and unconventional portrayal of romantic relationships in Hindi cinema.
 The film has been retrospectively described as a cult classic and ahead of its time, particularly for its exploration of marital infidelity and emotional dissatisfaction within urban relationships.
 It has also been cited by Filmfare as one of the best ensemble cast films in Hindi cinema, and was featured by critic Shubhra Gupta in her book 50 Films That Changed Bollywood, noting its impact on the narrative boundaries of mainstream Hindi cinema.

 In a retrospective feature, Filmfare observed that "Kabhi Alvida Naa Kehna was made ahead of its time.
 The subject and the treatment forced people to sit up and think out of their comfort zone."
 The Times of India remarked that the film did not glorify extramarital relationships, but instead presented their emotional consequences.
 Firstpost referred to the film as Karan Johar's "most polarized work" as a filmmaker, while Film Companion described it as a "compelling and thought-provoking drama" that invites emotional reflection.

+The film is often cited among the notable works of Johar, Shah Rukh Khan, Rani Mukerji, Abhishek Bachchan, and Preity Zinta.
+In 2010, Bollywood Hungama included Khan and Mukerji's pairing in its list of the top ten romantic on-screen couples of the decade.